MarkT-Johnson/HexWriter/README.md

 numbers, and spaces.
 The full structure rules are still being worked on for how to represent full sentences that require more than one hexagram to encode the sentence.

+# Features:
+* Drawing Hexes (only one hex)
+* Text to hex encoder (not displayed in window)

 # Work In Progress Features:
-1. Drawing Hexes (its the start of the project, of course its WIP)
-2. Character to hex encoder
+1. Dynamic origin determination
+   * Current limitation on the one hex only requirement
+2. Draw more than one hex (requires Dynamic Origin Determination)

 # Known Bugs:
 * The encoding process does not know how to handle special characters (.,!#$ etc).
 This is something that will be addressed in the future.
-For now it fails gracefully and should reprompt for text.

 # Possible Future Features (in no particular order):
 * Alphabet display